Xion345/xion345.github.io/_posts/2015-08-05-reliable-laptop-benchmarks.md

 *Frequency scaling down because of excessive heat*
 However, frequency is expected to stabilize at some point in the experiment as a function of room temperature and maximum fan speed.
-It would explain a countinuous decrease in performance during the experiment but not this dent.
+It would explain a continuous decrease in performance during the experiment but not this dent.

 *Process moved to another core by the scheduler*